Alan Sneddon: Celtic

-Sneddon won the 1980 Scottish Cup Final with Celtic.
-He then earned the unusual achievement of winning two league winners' medals in the same season in 1981, as he played enough games for both Celtic, who won the Premier Division, and Hibernian, who won the First Division, to qualify for a medal from each championship.
+Sneddon won the 1980 Scottish Cup Final with Celtic, and earned the unusual achievement of winning two league winners' medals in the same season in 1981, as he played enough games for both Celtic, who won the Premier Division, and Hibernian, who won the First Division, to qualify for a medal from each championship.
+Although entitled to the Premier League medal, he revealed in an interview in 2020 that he did not receive the medal from Celtic.